owlbarn/tutorial/book/ndarray/README.md

 ## Scan Functions

 To some extent, the `scan` function is like the combination of `map` and `fold`.
 It accumulates the value along the specified axis but it does not change the shape of the input.
-Think about how do we generate a cumulative distribution function (CDF) from a probability density/mass function (PDF/PMF).
+Think about how we generate a cumulative distribution function (CDF) from a probability density/mass function (PDF/PMF).

 The type signature of `scan` looks like this in Ndarray.